nauqh/ti/md/questions.md

 ```
 On startup, the extension initializes the `Assistant` with all documents from the `docs` directory, setting up the knowledge base for responses.

-**Thread Creation Flow**
+### Thread Creation Flow
-1. The extension listens for new forum threads in designated forums
+1. The extension listens to new forum threads in designated forums
 2. When detected, it extracts message content and attachments
 3. Creates a corresponding AI thread via the Assistant
 4. Maps the Discord thread ID to the OpenAI thread ID for continuity
 5. Sends the AI's response back to the Discord thread

-**Follow-up Question Handling**
+### Follow-up Question Handling
 The extension handles follow-up questions by:
 ```python
 async def handle_follow_up(post: hikari.GuildThreadChannel, message: hikari.Message) -> None:
     # Process follow-up questions and collect feedback
 ```

-1. Continuing the existing AI thread using the stored mapping
+1. Continuing the existing AI thread using stored mapping
 2. Preventing duplicate responses with history checks
 3. Adding feedback collection after each response
 4. IMPORTANT: Limiting responses to **2 per thread** to avoid excessive replies

-**Feedback Collection**
+### Feedback Collection
 ```python
 @plugin.listener(hikari.ReactionAddEvent)
 async def on_reaction_add(event: hikari.ReactionAddEvent) -> None:
     # Handle feedback reactions (1-5 scale)
 ```
 The feedback system:
-1. Monitors reactions on feedback messages
+1. Monitors reactions to feedback messages
 2. Identifies numeric ratings (1-5)
 3. Logs ratings to a designated staff channel with user information
 4. Creates a clickable thread link for staff follow-up

-## Usage Workflow
+## Workflow
 1. Student creates a new question in a course forum
 2. Bot automatically processes the question and responds
 3. Student can ask one follow-up question for clarification
 4. Student can rate the helpfulness of the responses
 5. TAs can step in at any point to provide additional help

-# Questions Extension Workflow

 The following diagram illustrates the workflow of the components in the Questions extension: